hashicorp/service-mesh-training/slides/what_is/what_is.md

 ## Lab 0: Get started

-- A. Login to Instruqt and get familiar with environment
+- 1. Login to Instruqt and get familiar with environment
-- B. Install Consul with helm chart
+- 2. Install Consul with helm chart
-- C. Install emojify app.
+- 3. Install emojify app.
-- D. Install Prometheus and Grafana
+- 4. Install Prometheus and Grafana
-- E. Configure Grafana
+- 5. Configure Grafana

 <!--
 -->